Celebrating Multicultural Queensland program

 • Targeted activities that provide benefits for groups of individuals, such as increased community participation, economic independence, inclusion or access to opportunities within the local community.

-2022-23 Multicultural projects
+2023–24 Multicultural projects

 Who is eligible to apply?

-• Not-for-profit/charitable organisations that are legally registered in Australia;
+• Not-for-profit/charitable organisations legally registered in Australia

-• Local Government bodies;
+• Local Government bodies

-• State School P&C Associations; and
+• State School P&C Associations

-Eligible organisations must:
+Eligible organisations must have:

 How to apply